 Some breast cancers use oestrogen in the body to help them to grow.
 These are known as oestrogen receptor positive or ER+ breast cancers.

-Exemestane belongs to a group of drugs called aromatase inhibitors.
+Exemestane is in a group of drugs called .

-Exemestane is suitable for women who have been through the menopause and whose breast cancer is oestrogen receptor positive.
+Exemestane is suitable for women who've been through the menopause and whose breast cancer is oestrogen receptor positive.